The 7 HBCUs in Mississippi: Which is Right For You?

 Location: Alcorn State, Mississippi

-Alcorn State University, founded in 1871, was the first Black land-grant institution established in the United States and is the second oldest public university in Mississippi.
+Founded in 1871, Alcorn State University was the first Black land-grant institution established in the United States and is the second-oldest public university in Mississippi.
 Land grants were first signed by President Abraham Lincoln in response to the Industrial Revolution.
-They were intended to fund educational institutions that focus on agriculture, science, military science, and engineering.
+They were intended to fund educational institutions focused on agriculture, science, military science, and engineering.
 Today, there are 112 land grant institutions, 19 of which are HBCUs, including Alcorn State University.

 Since 1871, Alcorn State has expanded to 1,700 acres across three campuses located in Lorman, Vicksburg, and Natchez.
-The university now offers over 50 top-degree programs across five schools.
+The university offers approximately 50 undergraduate and graduate degree programs across five schools.

 Alcorn has NCAA Division I athletics, in addition to 60 organizations and clubs, including student-run radio and television stations, and study abroad programs.
 Alcorn’s tuition and fees are also among the lowest in the Mississippi region.